Siyavula/emas.theme/docs/paidservices_acceptance_tests.rst

         Find the relevant new order.

-        Change the selected order's state to 'paid' via the state drop-down.
+        Change the selected order's state to 'paid' via the state drop-down, by selecting 'pay' from the state drop-down.

         Navigate to the 'Member services' folder.